-The Group has adopted a line-by-line look-through approach covering 91% of the market value of its investments under delegated management at December 31, 2021.
+CCR has adopted a line-by-line look-through approach covering 89% of its investments under delegated management and 97% of its total investments under direct and delegated management, based on market values.

 In the absence of detailed information, the estimated capital for the additional percentage of investments is prudent and based on the highest risk profile within the meaning of the technical specifications, i.e., a type 2 equities profile.